speedata/ltxdoc/README.md

 LaTeX documentation system
 ==========================

-This is work-in-progress and more a prototype than anything useful.

 The aim is to have a reference manual for LaTeX accessible via HTTP and command line.

-This documentation will have a precise description of all LaTeX kernel commands, environments and the most basic packages and document classes.
+The reference manual will have a precise description of all LaTeX kernel commands, environments and the most basic packages and document classes.

 Usage
 -----

+Use it online at <https://ltxref.org> or local on your computer.
+To use it locally:

 Run `ltxdoc -http :6555` on the command line and point your browser to [http://localhost:6555](http://localhost:6555) to start the built-in webserver.